 Two days ago the Justice Department formally closed its investigation of alleged targeting of conservative groups by the Internal Revenue Service.
 DOJ found that Lois Lerner and other top IRS managers were guilty of “mismanagement, poor judgment, and institutional inertia,” but had done nothing criminal.
 This scandal began in 2013 and has been a hot topic in tax professional circles and among anyone interested in government & politics.
 Over the course of these past two and a half years, the IRS has been investigated by TIGTA, the Justice Department, and even the FBI.
 Some IRS officials involved in the scandal have resigned under the pressure.
 Even so, the DOJ stated that there was no evidence that any IRS official obstructed justice or attempted to obstruct justice.
 Big win for the IRS.

 But GOP lawmakers don’t want to put this scandal to rest until justice has been served.
 Their target is IRS Commissioner, John Koskinen, and they’re not interested in settling with contempt or obstruction charges; they want to impeach him.
-Rep. Jason Chaffetz (R-Utah) and 18 other republicans have initiated the seldom-used impeachment process against Commissioner John Koskinen, which will go through the House Judiciary Committee next.
-Those who support impeachment of Koskinen claim that he has violated the public trust by lying about the existence of emails, or deleting emails, or allowing emails to be deleted on his watch, or any combination of these things.
+Rep. Jason Chaffetz (R-Utah) and 18 other Republicans have initiated the seldom-used impeachment process against Commissioner John Koskinen, which will go through the House Judiciary Committee next.
+Those who support the impeachment of Koskinen claim that he has violated the public trust by lying about the existence of emails, or deleting emails, or allowing emails to be deleted on his watch or any combination of these things.
 The IRS, of course, insists that it has fully cooperated with any and all investigations, spending upwards of $20 million and 160,000 employee hours in the process.

 Interesting footnote: pursuing impeachment against an agency official is rare.
-Back in 1876 Congress tried to impeach War Secretary, William Belknap, but he resigned before conclusion of the process.
+Back in 1876, Congress tried to impeach War Secretary, William Belknap, but he resigned before the conclusion of the process.
 Belknap, known as a man of virtues and flaws, was secretary to President Grant, and an attorney by trade.
 He went back to that trade after it was discovered that he had been involved in bribes and in selling weapons to France.